 Second grade boys learn through play, experiencing musical concepts and gaining skills through their own active involvement.
 Listening acuity, expressive performance and considerate participation are stressed in every lesson.
 Boys engage in creative holistic music making using the Orff-Schulwerk approach to music education.
 Second graders learn tuneful singing within an octave melodic range and simple canons.
 They learn beat, and rhythmic understanding of simple notation including instrumental accompaniment patterns.
 They explore reading and writing rhythmic notation and simple melodies.
 They consciously recognize and implement fast/slow tempo, loud/soft volume, smooth/rough timbre, high/low pitch, and form.
 Movement is more complex with games, folk dances and play parties.

 Art is a place where the boys discover that art is everywhere.
-We explore the theme-based curriculum at each grade level and dive a little deeper into cultural art forms.
+We explore the theme-based curriculum and dive a little deeper into cultural art forms.
 Introductions to artists and traditional cultures play a key role in learning, but it is the student who makes that technique his own.
 In second grade, we explore the use of color in layout.
 We learn about artists who have changed the way we see things.
 Focusing on feeling and simplicity, boys learn to work with sketching as a base.
 They experiment in clay, texture, forms and portrait drawing.